hashicorp/terraform-provider-rabbitmq/website/docs/r/binding.html.markdown

 * `destination_type` - (Required) The type of destination (queue or exchange).

-* `properties_key` - (Required) A unique key to refer to the binding.

 * `routing_key` - (Optional) A routing key for the binding.

 * `arguments` - (Optional) Additional key/value arguments for the binding.

 ## Attributes Reference

-No further attributes are exported.
+In addition to all arguments above, the following attributes are exported:

+* `properties_key` - A unique key to refer to the binding.

 ## Import